Geerath-Bhat/NLP-Basics/README.md

 Here is a basic code to start NLP.

 _________________________________
-You can find the dataset in the below link------> https://www.kaggle.com/code/geerathbhat/nlp-tutorial-2/edit
+You can find the dataset in this link : https://www.kaggle.com/code/geerathbhat/nlp-tutorial-2/edit